Review: IcelandAir – Boston, MA to Reykjavík, Iceland

 We were Row 23 so we stayed seated, but then the employees called Row 20 and higher and people were still standing in a glob around the gate so we kept having to ask if someone was in line or not – most were not (despite being in the line…).
 Once we figured out who was ACTUALLY in the line, the IcelandAir employees announced that everyone could then board.

 When we got to the front of the line, we removed glasses and masks and got our picture taken while handing them our boarding passes and passports.
-Then we headed towards the plane.
+Then we headed toward the plane.

 The Flight

-On the plane, the flight attendants greeted us and told us which side of plane to find each row.
+On the plane, the flight attendants greeted us and told us which side of the plane to use to find our seats.

 They also mentioned that the outside row of the plane has bigger storage areas so people should put all rolly luggage there.